-Per U.S. immigration law, a student in F-1 status who is unable to meet the program completion date on the Form I-20 may be granted an extension if the student has continually maintained status and if the delays are caused by compelling academic or medical reasons.
+Per U.S. federal regulations, a student in F-1 status who is unable to meet the program completion date on the Form I-20 may be granted an extension if the student has continually maintained status and if the delays are caused by compelling academic or medical reasons.
 Extensions based on academic reasons must be verified by the student's academic advisor.
 Extensions based on medical reasons must be verified by the academic advisor and a licensed medical physician.

 The I-20 must be extended prior to the expiration date or the student will have to apply for reinstatement to Immigration, which involves a fee, and may disqualify you from future employment authorization.

 I-20 Extensions are granted in maximum 12-month increments.